Meet the glymphatic system. It might be the most obscure system in the human body.

 What about the third pillar of good health?
 What body system is directly impacted if you don’t sleep enough day after day?

-Well, there’s a number of them.
+Well, there’s a number of them but only one seems to be directly affected.
 The answer we’re fishing for today is a body system you might not have ever heard of.
 It was only identified a few years ago, in 2012.
 It hasn’t received the amount of publicity it probably should have because most of the media is too worried about trivial things.
 We’ll try to fix that with this blog post.

-The glymphatic system is a brain drain, a good kind of brain drain.
+Brain drains usually aren’t good.
+They make you or a place stupider.
+The glymphatic system, on the other hand, is a good kind of brain drain.
 It consists of channels around the cells in the brain and spinal cord.
 The channels serve as a path to get rid of waste from the central nervous system.
 It’s named after the glial cells.
 Those cells control this system.

 Be careful not to confuse the glymphatic system with the lymphatic system.
 That’s a whole different thing.
 That’s the system circulating lymph fluid as part of the body’s defenses.